dadeba/rocket/README.md

 Area with 16KB caches | 0.53 mm^2 | 0.39 mm^2 | 0.7
 Area Efficiency | 2.96 DMIPS/MHz/mm^2 | 4.41 DMIPS/MHz/mm^2 | 1.5
 Dynamic Power | <0.08 mW/MHz | 0.034 mW/MHz | >= 0.4

-We plan to open-source our Rocket core generator in the near future.
-We are currently in the process of cleaning up the repository.
-Please stay tuned.